mahuntington/panpsychism/unit_01/w03d02/homework/README.md

 ## Third Step: Write the html needed for the calculator.
 1. Now that you have your wireframe drawn, use it to write the html elements needed for your calculator.
+2. Make a dropdown form that will include the names of two different fonts.
+3. Make a radio button form that will allow the users to choose from different background colors (at least two options).

 **Commit 3** <br>
 <hr>